Class action: United States

 The class representative must be able to represent the interests of all the members of the class, by being typical of the class members and not having conflicts with them.
 He or she is responsible for hiring the attorney, filing the lawsuit, consulting on the case, and agreeing to any settlement.
 In exchange, the class representative may be entitled to compensation (at the court's discretion) out of the recovery amount.

+Standing

+In securities class actions that allege violations of Section 11 of the Securities Act of 1933, "officers and directors are liable together with the corporation for material misrepresentations in the registration statement."

+To have standing to sue under Section 11 of the 1933 Act in a class action, a plaintiff must be able to prove that he can trace his shares to the registration statement in question, as to which there is alleged a material misstatement or omission.
+In the absence of an ability to actually trace his shares, such as when securities issued at multiple times are held by the depository trust company in a fungible bulk and physical tracing of particular shares may be impossible, the plaintiff may be barred from pursuing his claim for lack of standing.